Amityville murders: Controversies

 In 1990, DeFeo filed a 440 motion, a proceeding to have his conviction vacated.
 In support of his motion, DeFeo asserted that Dawn and an unknown assailant, who fled the house before he could get a good look at him, killed their parents and Dawn subsequently killed their siblings.
 He said the only person he killed was Dawn and that it was by accident as they struggled over the rifle.
 Again, he asserted he was married to Geraldine and that her brother was with him at the time of the murders.
 An affidavit from Richard Romondoe was submitted to the court, and it was asserted that he could not be located to testify in person.
 Evidence was submitted to the court by the Suffolk County District Attorney's Office suggesting that Richard Romondoe did not exist and that Geraldine Gates was living in upstate New York married to someone else at the time of the murders.
 Geraldine Gates did not testify at this hearing, because the authorities had already confronted her about the false claims; in 1992, they had secured a statement under oath in which she admitted that Romondoe was fictitious, and that she did not actually marry DeFeo until 1989 in anticipation of the filing of the 440 motion.

 Judge Stark denied the motion, writing, "I find the testimony of the defendant overall to be false and fabricated.
 His testimony that during the fall of 1974 he was married and lived with his wife and child at Long Branch, New Jersey is incredible and not worthy of belief.
-He produced no corroborating evidence in this regard...another reason for my disbelief of defendant's testimony is demonstrated by consideration of several portions of the trial testimony...he signed a lengthy written statement describing in detail his activities...in this statement he said that he lived with his family at 112 Ocean Avenue in Amityville and that he worked for his father...that he usually went to and from work with his father; that he was ill and stayed home from work on November 12, 1974; that he was on probation for having stolen an outboard engine and had an appointment to see his probation officer in Amityville on that very afternoon...defendant's girlfriend, Mindy Weiss, testified that she began dating the defendant in June 1974, and was with him frequently that summer and fall."
+He produced no corroborating evidence in this regard."
 Stark further declared, "Defendant's testimony that he did not shoot and kill the members of his family is likewise incredible and not worthy of belief."